-Alberto Toscano is reader in critical theory and co-director of the Centre for Philosophy and Critical Thought at Goldsmiths, University of London.
-He is the author of Fanaticism: On the Uses of an Idea and Cartographies of the Absolute (with Jeff Kinkle).
-He edits The Italian List for Seagull Books and sits on the editorial board of the journal Historical Materialism.
+Alberto Toscano is Reader in Critical Theory and Co-Director of the Centre for Philosophy and Critical Theory at Goldsmiths, University of London.
+He is the author of The Theatre of Production: Philosophy and Individuation Between Kant and Deleuze (2006), Fanaticism: On the Uses of an Idea (2010; 2017, 2nd ed.), Cartographies of the Absolute (2015, with Jeff Kinkle), and the translator of several works by Alain Badiou, Toni Negri, Furio Jesi, and Franco Fortini.
+He is an editor of the journal Historical Materialism and editor of The Italian List for Seagull Books.

 Eric Toussaint is president of the Committee for the Abolition of Third World Debt and is a fellow and frequent lecturer at the International Institute for Research and Education in Amsterdam.
 He is the co-author of Who Owes Who?
 50 Questions About World Debt.